pro-antkeeper/HWD-Tools_Horion-base/README.md

 - How does the skin stealer work... add if it's not there
 - make sure new checkbox will render
 - Highways are rendered on the minimap? :0
-- Add the hwd spammer and client chat
+- Add the hwd spammer, kill/death insults and client chat
 <br>
 <br>